-As you pull over on the side of the Orchard Park road, you’ll see a little sign that reads Angle Acres.
-You’ll feel like you’re walking on someone’s front yard at first, but find your way to the back and you’ll see multiple, lush greenhouses that will instantly transport you to the Amazon rainforest, or so it feels.
+As you pull over on the side of Angle Road in Orchard Park, you’ll see a little sign that reads Angle Acres.
+You’ll feel like you’re walking on someone’s front yard at first, but follow the driveway and find your way to the back of the house and you’ll see multiple, lush greenhouses that will instantly transport you to the Amazon rainforest, or so it feels.

 People often tell the owners that their tiny slice of green paradise is similar to going to the Botanical Gardens.
-Read: better, because you could actually buy the plants.
-Although not all the plants can be bought, some aren’t for sale and are instead showcased for their beauty.
-To be fair, they are literally still in the ground.
+Read: better, because you can actually buy most of the plants you see – and at a reasonable price too.

 “Hidden gem” may be an overused phrase, but nothing describes this place better.
-Sorry not sorry.
-Tucked away and unassuming from the road, you’ll be blown away by the beauty and affordability of the greenhouses.
-It’s run by the Boldt family, a mom (Louise), dad (Robert), and daughter (Judy) trio, who are warm, helpful and passionate about plants, Judy even knows the names of nearly all 500+ varieties of cacti they sell.
+Unassuming and tucked away from the road, you’ll be blown away by the beauty and affordability of the greenhouse offerings.
+Angle Acres is run by the Boldt family, who are warm, helpful and passionate about plants, Judy even knows the names of nearly all 500+ varieties of cacti they sell.
 Yes, we said cacti.
 Tons of ’em.

 Their specialty is houseplants.
 Aside from the sheer quantity of unique options of cacti, succulents, and tropical plants, they boast many rare varieties you can’t get anywhere else in the area.
 Along with those trendy, Pinterest-board-worthy plants (no, like seriously), they also sell orchids and large tropical plants, so you can slowly, or quickly, turn your living space into a greenhouse yourself.
 After spending a few minutes in there, you’ll be more than inspired to.

-The Boldts opened Angle Acres 41 years ago.
+The Boldts opened Angle Acres over 40 years ago.
 The couple always liked plants and Robert attended college for horticulture.
 What started out as an overflowing collection of houseplants turned into a business.

 “Eventually it got to where it’s like ‘Okay maybe we should sell some stuff!”
 Judy said of when her parents first started.
 Fast forward 40 years and now Judy is taking over.